 Troyes

-Stop frowning: a 2.5-hour drive is no big deal!
-Especially when it's to visit Troyes, the historical capital of Champagne, with an exceptional heritage from the Middle Ages, Renaissance, and industrial era!
-Wooden-framed civil architecture, charming cobblestone streets, stained glass windows, nine classified churches, and countless museums: whether discovering or revisiting, it's a 4-day weekend, and we won't say no to that pleasure!
+Stop frowning: it's just a 2.5-hour drive, totally easy!
+Especially when you’re heading to visit Troyes, the historic capital of Champagne with its exceptional heritage from the Middle Ages, the Renaissance, and the industrial era!
+There are half-timbered civil architecture, charming little cobblestone streets, stained glass windows, nine classified churches, and so many museums you won't be able to count them all: whether you're discovering or revisiting for fun, it’s a 4-day weekend, so let’s indulge in EVERYTHING!

 Voir cette publication sur Instagram